-- The Board continues to foster the desired corporate culture, monitor and evaluate its continued relevance and alignment with the Company's VMVs and strategy - Company will devote more resources to shape, nurture and communicate its corporate cultures and values
+- The Board continues to foster and shape the desired culture, monitor, and evaluate its continued relevance and alignment with the Company's VMVs and strategy. - To devote more resources to nurture and communicate its corporate culture and values. - Continue to evaluate the design, implementation and effectiveness of the Group's culture and ethics-related programmes, activities and policies. - .
+Continue to focus on "S", the social element in ESG while heightening our attention to "E", the environmental element of ESG in our Sustainability framework and strategies.